Are you a current student? For the programme of this academic year, check the course guide.

 P4

-Your Master's thesis consists of an individual research project, which allows you to investigate a topic of your choice in any historical aspect connected to the ancient or medieval Mediterranean under the close supervision of our expert staff.
+Your Master's thesis consists of an individual research project, which allows you to investigate a topic of your choice in a historical aspect connected to the ancient or medieval Mediterranean under the close supervision of our expert staff.